 - Best Quality Improvement Poster: $100

-The research on which the submitted poster is based may have been conducted over the last two years; and may also have been presented outside the University, but may not have been presented at a previous SLU Housestaff Poster Competition.
+The research on which the submitted poster is based may have been conducted over the previous two years, and may also have been presented outside the University, but may not have been presented at a previous SLU Housestaff Poster Competition.